Toraijin: Asuka period

+It is believed that the Toraijin refugees from Paekche also brought nationalistic ideology as well.

+Historically, up until the Yamato Kingdom changed its name from "Wakoku (倭国)" then "Yamato (ヤマト)" to "Nihon (日本)", Paekche had used the same characters "Ilbon (日本)", literally meaning "Land where the sun rises" (no relations to Japan) when it colloquially addressed itself (as seen in Yegun, a Paekche nationalist and loyalist of King Uija, in his epitaph), seeming to have carried over the meaning of "Morning Land" from Asadal.
+Believed to have been created around 678 CE, the epitaph is the oldest account in East Asian history to have used the term "Land where the sun rises (日本)" (Wang 2011; Tono 2012).

 Notable Toraijin clans

-The Yamato basin was the home of powerful clans with Toraijin connections, such as the Soga clan with Baekje affiliation and which emerged as the most powerful clan in the Yamato by the middle of 6th century, and the Yamatonoaya clan with roots in the Gaya confederacy and Baekje.
+The Yamato basin was the home of powerful clans with Toraijin connections, such as the Soga clan with Paekche affiliation and which emerged as the most powerful clan in the Yamato by the middle of 6th century, and the Yamato no Aya clan with roots in the Kaya confederacy and Paekche.

+Empress Jingū was of Silla descent through Amenohiboko (Tajima clan).

+Emperor Kanmu was of Paekche descent through Takano no Niigasa (Yamato no Fuhito clan).

-Influential Toraijin clans with imperial ties included the Tajima clan (多遅摩氏) of Silla descent, as well as Kudara no Konikishi clan and Yamato no Fuhito clan, both of Baekje descent.
+Influential Toraijin clans with imperial ties included the Tajima clan (多遅摩氏) of Silla descent, as well as Kudara no Konikishi clan and Yamato no Fuhito clan, both of Paekche descent.
 During the 3rd or 4th century, Amenohiboko, a prince from Silla and also a Toraijin, immigrated to Japan and became the ancestor to Empress Jingū while founding the Tajima clan.
 Early in the eighth century, Lady Takano no Niigasa, a member of the Yamato no Fuhito clan and a descendant of Muryeong of Baekje, married Prince Shirakabe (the future Emperor Kōnin) and gave birth to Yamanobe in 737 in Nara, who was enthroned in 781 and became Emperor Kanmu.

 Families such as the Tatara clan became the parent house of powerful clans such as the Ōuchi clan.

 Other representative Toraijin groups of the 4th and 5th centuries were the Hata clan, and the Kawachinofumi clan (西文氏).
-These Toraijins possessed superior technology and ability, and were fundamental to Japan's nation-building.
+These Toraijin possessed superior technology and ability, and were fundamental to Japan's nation-building.
 The Hata clan is descended from Yuzuki no Kimi, who came from Silla on the Korean Peninsula around the 4th or 5th century.
 Yuzuki no Kimi came to Kyushu with 30,000 to 40,000 laborers from 127 prefectures.
 They served the Yamato royal court as officials in charge of finances.
 His headquarters was originally located in Yamaboshi, Kyoto, but he later moved to Uzumasa (Kyoto City).
 Along with their activities in the center of Japan, the descendants of the Hata extended their influence nationwide, from Owari and Mino to Bicchu and Chiku.